evansbenj/Reduced-Representation-Workshop/Mapping_reads_to_a_reference_genome.md

 `./samtools index Individual_1_sorted.bam`

 OK, if this all went smoothly we are now ready to make some genotype calls.
+Please click [here](https://github.com/evansbenj/Reduced-Representation-Workshop/blob/master/Automating_alignment_with_a_bash_script.md).